Ayouba Kosiah

-Career
+Club career

 A youth product of FC Utrecht and Almere City, Kosiah signed a professional contract with NAC Breda on 8 August 2021.
 He made his professional debut with NAC Breda in a 2–2 Eerste Divisie tie with VVV-Venlo on 8 August 2021.

 International career

 Born in the Netherlands, Kosiah is of Liberian descent.
 He made his international debut for Liberia in a 2–0 World Cup qualifying loss to Nigeria on 3 September 2021.